-Since writing a guest article for Leesville Animal Hospital about my senior dog’s recovery from an extracapsular repair of his CCL tear, a few people have asked whether it is possible for their dog to resume normal life after CCL surgery.
+Since writing a guest article for Leesville Animal Hospital about my senior dog’s recovery from an extracapsular repair of his CCL tear, a few people have asked whether it is possible for their dog to resume normal life after ACL surgery.
 Today I wanted to address that question as best I can from my personal experience.

 This is Jet, the day before his CCL tear repair surgery.
 He looks pretty sorry for himself and there is no doubt that his knee was paining him.
-At this point I knew that for us, there was no other solution than surgery.
+At this point, I knew that for us, there was no other solution than surgery.
 I didn’t question whether my dog would resume a normal life after surgery simply because I knew he wouldn’t have one without it.

-As the owner of a dog who has experienced an CCL tear, it is important to understand the full picture.
+As the owner of a dog who has experienced a CCL tear it is important to understand the full picture.
 The tear is not something that can be undone and much like a person who experiences an athletic injury, the scar from that injury will always remain.
 But questioning whether or not your dog will resume a normal life after CCL surgery is like asking whether a person will resume a normal life after knee surgery.
 There will be bumps along the road and certainly a scar left behind, but can you imagine life without that surgery?